TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

   * `MethodDecl`,
   * `Type`,
   * `Statement` and
-  * `Exp`,
+  * `Exp`.
-* constructor names for context-free syntax rules and
+3. Constructor names for context-free syntax rules.
-* disambiguation rules.
+4. Disambiguation rules.

-For grading, it is required to comply with these sort names literally.
+For grading, it is required to comply with all sort names literally.

 ### Submission